-The remainder of the paper is organized as follows.
-Section 2 briefly presents spam laundering mechanisms.
-Section 3 surveys commonly-used anti-spam techniques.
+The remainder of the article is organized as follows.
+Section 2 briefly presents spam mechanisms.
+Section 3 surveys commonly used anti-spam techniques.
 Section 4 describes the unique behavior of proxy-based spamming.
 Section 5 details the working mechanism of DBSpam.
 Section 6 evaluates the effectiveness of DBSpam through the trace-based experiments.
 Section 7 discusses the robustness of DBSpam against potential evasions.
-Finally, we conclude the paper with Section 8.
+Finally, we conclude the article with Section 8.

-2. SPAM LAUNDERING MECHANISMS
+2. SPAMMING MECHANISMS